Department of Kinesiology

 KIN 4343.
 Fundamental Motor Skills.
 (3-0) 3 Credit Hours.

-Prerequisite: KIN 3413.
 Provide instruction in facilitating motor skills, which provide the basis for all movement capacities and their application in specialized activities geared to the early childhood through adolescent stages.
-Generally offered: Fall, Spring.
-Course Fees: LRHC $10; PAG1 $20; STHC $18.
+Some practicum teaching experience is required.
+Course Fee: LRHC $10; PAG1 $20; STHC $18.

 KIN 4403.
 Motor Learning.
 (3-0) 3 Credit Hours.

 Prerequisite: KIN 3313 or BIO 2053.
 Functional applications of motor control and learning theory in skill instruction and sports performance.
-Motor learning laboratory hours are required.
-Generally offered: Fall, Spring, Summer.
-Course Fees: DL01 $75; LRHC $10; STHC $18.
+Course Fee: DL01 $75; LRHC $10; STHC $18.

 This course studies the physical application, planning, and practical implementation of different coaching methodologies in modern sporting environments.
 It will provide students with the necessary craft and skillsets to teach, assess, and self-evaluate their athletes through LTAD (Long Term Athletic Development) and relative age effect developmental models.
 This class will be approximately 30% theory and 70% practical format.
 KIN 3013 is highly recommended as a pre-req.
 This course qualifies as part of the Athletic Coaching Certificate.
-Generally offered: Fall, Spring.
-Course Fees: LRHC $10; PAG1 $20; STHC $18.
+Course Fee: LRHC $10; PAG1 $20; STHC $18.

-Prerequisites: KIN 3103 or consent of instructor.
+Prerequisite: KIN 3103.
 A developmental and functional approach to the study of disabilities in physical activity.
 Legislation, pathologies, and adaptation principles.
-Field experience is required throughout the course.
-Generally offered: Fall, Spring.
-Course Fees: DL01 $75; LRHC $10; PAG1 $20; STHC $18.
+Off-campus service-learning experience is required throughout the course.
+Course Fee: DL01 $75; LRHC $10; PAG1 $20; STHC $18.

 KIN 4911.
 Independent Study.
 (0-0) 1 Credit Hour.

-Prerequisites: Permission in writing (form available) from the instructor, the student’s advisor, the Department Chair, and the Dean of the College in which the course is offered.
+Prerequisite: Permission in writing (form available) from the instructor, the student’s advisor, the Department Chair, and the Dean of the College in which the course is offered.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
+Student must dedicate 50 hours to complete the 1-credit hour independent study.
 May be repeated for credit, but not more than 6 semester credit hours of independent study, regardless of discipline, will apply to a bachelor’s degree.
-Course Fee: STHC $6.
+Course Fee: STHC $6; LRHC $10.

 KIN 4912.
 Independent Study.
 (0-0) 2 Credit Hours.

-Prerequisites: Permission in writing (form available) from the instructor, the student’s advisor, the Department Chair, and the Dean of the College in which the course is offered.
+Prerequisite: Permission in writing (form available) from the instructor, the student’s advisor, the Department Chair, and the Dean of the College in which the course is offered.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
+Student must dedicate 100 hours to complete the 2-credit hour independent study.
 May be repeated for credit, but not more than 6 semester credit hours of independent study, regardless of discipline, will apply to a bachelor’s degree.
-Course Fee: STHC $12.
+Course Fee: STHC $12; LRHC $10.

 KIN 4913.
 Independent Study.
 (0-0) 3 Credit Hours.

-Prerequisites: Permission in writing (form available) from the instructor, the student’s advisor, the Department Chair, and the Dean of the College in which the course is offered.
+Prerequisite: Permission in writing (form available) from the instructor, the student’s advisor, the Department Chair, and the Dean of the College in which the course is offered.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
+Student must dedicate 150 hours to complete the 3-credit hour independent study.
 May be repeated for credit, but not more than 6 semester credit hours of independent study, regardless of discipline, will apply to a bachelor’s degree.
-Generally offered: Fall, Spring.
 Course Fee: STHC $18.

-Prerequisites: Admission to Kinesiology major and consent of Instructor.
-This course provides supervised research experience in various areas of kinesiology.
+Prerequisite: Admission to Kinesiology major and consent of Instructor.
+This course provides150 hours of supervised research experience in various areas of Kinesiology.
 May be repeated for credit, but not more than 6 semester credit hours will apply to a bachelor's degree.
-The 6 semester credit hours of this course can be used to substitute for KIN 4936.
-(Same as KIN 4936.
-Credit cannot be earned for both KIN 4936 and KIN 4933.)
-Generally offered: Fall, Spring, Summer.
-Course Fees: LRHC $10; STHC $18.
+(Same as KIN 4926.
+Formerly KIN 4933.
+Credit can only be earned for one of the following: KIN 4926, KIN 4933, or KIN 4923.)
+Course Fee: LRHC $10; STHC $18.

 KIN 4943.
 Athletic Coaching Practicum.
 (0-0) 3 Credit Hours.

-Prerequisites: First Aid and CPR certification and consent of instructor.
-Supervised coaching practicum with appropriate agency in the field of kinesiology.
+Prerequisite: KIN 3013, KIN 3223, and KIN 4413, one of the listed prerequisites may be taken concurrently with the practicum; instructor approval is required.
+Student will complete 150 hours of supervised coaching practicum with appropriate agency in the field of Kinesiology.
+Student must present the proof of first aid and CPR certification before starting the practicum.
 May be repeated for credit for a maximum of 6 semester credit hours.
 (Formerly titled "Practicum in Kinesiology.")
-Generally offered: Spring.
-Course Fees: LRHC $10; STHC $18.
+Course Fee: LRHC $10; STHC $18.

 KIN 4953.
 Special Studies.
 (3-0) 3 Credit Hours.